Novae heat their food: mass transfer by irradiation: Nova eruption

 When a nova erupts, it irradiates the companion star and sets an outer boundary temperature $T_{\rm irr}>T_{\rm eff}$.
 This hot layer gradually penetrates deeper (in a Lagrangian sense) by diffusion, heating a progressively larger mass to a temperature $\approx T_{\rm irr}$ \citep{Kovetz88}.
 The time it takes to heat a layer with a mass $\Delta m\ll m$ by diffusion to a temperature $T\gtrsim 10^4\textrm{ K}$ is

-where $\tau$ is the layer's optical depth and $\sigma$ denotes the Stefan--Boltzmann constant.
+where $\tau\gg 1$ is the layer's optical depth and $\sigma$ denotes the Stefan--Boltzmann constant.
+We assume here that the irradiation is deposited close enough to the photosphere such that the atmosphere is heated to $\sim T_{\rm irr}$.
+In this case, the heating flux is $\sim \sigma {\rm d}T^4/{\rm d}\tau\sim\sigma T_{\rm irr}^4/\tau$.
+This assumption is justified self-consistently in Section \ref{sec:numerical_wave}.
 In the second similarity in equation \eqref{eq:t_diff} we used $\tau\sim \kappa\Sigma$, where $\Sigma\equiv\Delta m/(4\upi r^2)$ is the mass column density.
 In the final proportionality, we assumed Kramers' opacity $\kappa\propto\rho T^{-7/2}$ \citep[e.g.][]{Hansen2004,Kippenhahn2012}, and used $\Sigma\sim\rho h$, where the heated layer expands by a scale height $h=kr^2T/(Gm\mu)$.
 Equation \eqref{eq:t_diff} indicates that the heating time to $T_{\rm irr}$ is actually dominated by the time spent at lower temperatures $T<T_{\rm irr}$, such that the penetration of the heat with time scales as